djk12587/DJKFlipper/README.md

 }
 ```
 ## TODO
-- Add a reload method when datasource changes.
 - Add some error handling :)
 - Add ability to change flip from left/right to top/bottom